Skip to content

 1. Open Order > Colours & Pricing and ensure a colourway is selected.

-2. In Style > Codes, add or verify Barcode, Keycode, TUN, or other codes as needed.
+2. In Style > Codes, expand Unit Codes and add or verify Barcode, Keycode, TUN, or other codes as needed.

 Why can I not hide the SKU column?